briananstett/TegoEsports/README.md

 # TegoEsports.com (Closed Beta)

-TeGo Esports is up and coming eSports organization, merging our passion for gaming and technology.
+TeGo Esports is an up and coming eSports organization, merging our passion for gaming and technology.
 Our site offers many features including fast bi-directional communication with socket.io, Discord integration using the Discord API, and a private video game hosting platform with Docker.
-Not to mention streaming tools, sounds and stat bots, and the Official TeGo discord bot that helps you choice the best game to play and organize gaming events
+Not to mention streaming tools, sound and stat bots, and the Official TeGo discord bot that helps you choice the best game to play and organize gaming events

 ## Getting Started